 Whether that be scooping them up and holding them for a nap extension, or popping a pacifier in and soothing them back to sleep in their crib, the hope is that you could lengthen the otherwise short nap by a good 30 minutes or more.

 If you have a newborn (0-12 weeks old), this is a great way to extend those short naps!
 Naps are still very developmental and short ones are to be expected.

-It may be fairly easy to save your baby’s nap, but he could quickly catch on to the pattern and consequently learn that he needs help in order to sleep longer.
+It may be fairly easy to save your baby’s nap, but they could quickly catch on to the pattern and consequently learn that they need help in order to sleep longer.

 Short naps are absolutely frustrating, especially when we know our little ones are tired and really need that extra sleep.
-But a short nap is still a nap, which means it still counts as sleep and it will still help carry our child on to his next sleep.
+But a short nap is still a nap, which means it still counts as sleep and it will still help carry our child on to their next sleep.

 So yes, let’s work on solving those short naps, but let’s also give ourselves some grace!